For detailed information on the Communication Requirements, please consult the UBC Academic Calendar.

 Six credits of communication coursework must be completed before promotion to Year 4.
 View eligible courses.
 First-year students may take SCIE 113 (First-year Seminar in Science) to fulfil part of the Communication Requirement.
 However, at least one* course in ENGL may also be required (only students who get into the Combined Major in Science can count on using SCIE 300 as the second communication course.
 Students in a Chemistry specialization take CHEM 300 as a second communication course).

 *Currently the Faculty of Medicine at UBC requires applicants to pass two ENGL courses.

 Once admitted to UBC, students will not normally be permitted to satisfy the Communication requirement at another institution.

-Students who are accepted on transfer from other post-secondary institutions, who are readmitted to the Faculty after being required to discontinue, or who are admitted with a prior degree must meet the Communication requirement while classified in second or third year.
+Students who are accepted on transfer from other post-secondary institutions, who are readmitted to the Faculty after being required to discontinue, or who are admitted with a prior degree must meet the Communication Requirement while classified in second or third year.

-Students admitted to the BSc program from either the Faculty of Applied Science or the Faculty of Arts at UBC Vancouver and who have credit for APSC 176; ASTU 100, 150; or WRDS 150 may apply the credits toward the Communication requirement.
+Students admitted to the BSc program from either the Faculty of Applied Science or the Faculty of Arts at UBC Vancouver and who have credit for APSC 176; ASTU 100, 150; or WRDS 150 may apply the credits toward the Communication Requirement.

-Students who are not exempt from the LPI exam and who do not pass either SCIE 113 or an ENGL course in the first winter session will be limited in the credits they may attempt the following summer and winter sessions until they achieve a level 5 LPI score.
+Students who are not exempt from the LPI exam and did not pass either SCIE 113 or an ENGL course in the first winter session will be limited in the credits they may attempt the following summer and winter sessions until they achieve a level 5 LPI score.
 If that score is not achieved by the end of their second winter session, they will not be permitted to register in any additional credit courses until they do.